-This Smoky Bacon Potato Soup is the ideal comfort food for cool weather.
-It’s delightfully smoky from the bacon and smoked paprika, and hearty and savoury from the potatoes, onions and garlic.
+This Smoky Bacon Potato Soup is the perfect comfort food for cool weather.
+It’s cozy and smoky from the bacon and smoked paprika, and hearty and savory from the potatoes, onions and garlic.
 Curl up with a bowl of this soup tonight.

 Step by Step Instructions – Smoky Bacon Potato Soup